 ITEP tracks tax discussions in legislatures across the country and uses our unique data capacity to analyze the revenue, distributional, and racial and ethnic impacts of many of these proposals.
-This page is updated with the latest news and movement from each state.
+This page is frequently updated with the latest tax news from each state.

 You can also get weekly updates by signing up for our State Rundown newsletter.